megataiger/ncProjectTask2020/README.md

 - Authorization
 - React config
 - MainController
-- Simple view
+- View, create and delete entities
-- Simple security
+- Security with passwordEncoder and system registration new users